demisto/content-docs/content-repo/extra-docs/articles/Default Pack.md

 2. Under **Object Setup**, click **Incidents**

 3. Under the Types tab, select the incident type you would like to use with the Default layout.
-If the incident is locked, you would first need to duplicate it or detach it first using the appropriate buttons.
+If the incident is locked, you first need to duplicate it or detach using the appropriate buttons.

 4. Under **Layout**, select the **Default** layout.